MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK2.5-RAMBO-1.3/README.md

 # Prusa MK3 for Marlin 3D Printer Firmware

-This folder contains sample configuration files to allow use of the Marlin 3D printer firmware with the Prusa MK3 3D printer.
+This folder contains sample configuration files to allow use of the Marlin 3D printer firmware with the Prusa MK2.5 3D printer.

+***NOTE: At this time, this firmware has NOT BEEN TESTED on an actual printer.
+The authors do not have access to an MK2.5 to test.
+Use at your own risk.***

 ## Documentation and Resources